gammasim/containers/prod/README.md

 $ docker build -t simtools-prod .
 ```

 Building will take a while and the image is large (~1.4 GB).
+For using images build on your own, replace in all examples `ghcr.io/gammasim/simtools-prod:latest` by the local image name `simtools-prod`.